-do-query ((&rest args) query-expression &key database types) &body body => nil args A list of variable names.

-query-expression An sql expression that represents an SQL query which is expected to return a tion takes arguments.

-(possibly empty) result set, where each tuple has as many attributes as funcdatabase A database object.
-This will default to \default-database\.

-types A field type specififier.
+do-query ((&rest args) query-expression &key database types) &body body => nil args A list of variable names. query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as func-tion takes arguments. database A database object.
+This will default to default-database. types A field type specififier.
 The default is NIL.
-See query for the semantics of this argument.

-body A body of Lisp code, like in a destructuring-bind form.
+See query for the semantics of this argument. body A body of Lisp code, like in a destructuring-bind form.